Finax Blog

 Simple return is a good indicator of return when you invest all your funds at the same time, at the beginning.
 However, it is not a good indicator if you make deposits and withdrawals throughout the investment period – which is the case of probably 90% of Finax clients.

-Unfortunately, simple return is the only way a common person can calculate return completely on their own.
-At the same time it’s important to mention that investing is a fairly new trend in Central Europe and investors are usually not familiar with other ways of calculating return.
+Unfortunately, the simple return is the only one of the three ways of calculating the return that the average person can calculate for himself quite easily.
+At the same time, it has to be said that investing does not have a great tradition in Central Europe and investors are not commonly familiar with other ways of calculating returns.

 That’s also the reason why we decided, at the beginning of Finax, to display the return only as the simple return - which seemed better for new investors.